-- 1. Turn on the WMI Provider setting in Policy Manager Console settings (Advanced view) as follows: - a) Go to F-Secure WMI Provider > Settings. - b) Turn on WMI Provider. - c) Distribute policies. - 2.
+- 1. Turn on the WMI Provider setting in Policy Manager Console settings as follows: - a) Go to Windows > Centralized management. - b) Enable WMI Provider. - c) Distribute policies. - 2.
 Open Windows PowerShell with the administrator rights. - 3.
 At the command prompt, enter commands as shown below to retrieve, for example, the following classes and properties: